kshipra-fetch/social-media-post-creator/README.md

     ```
     OPENAI_API_KEY=your-openai-api-key
     ```
-5. Update the SEED phrase in all three agent files
+5. Update the SEED phrase in all the agent files

 6. **Run the Agents**:
     Keep all the three agents running in separate terminals